hannob/mmapfail/README.md

 # Cppcheck

-Cppcheck is capable of detecting bad checks of mmap() return values as well.
-This does not work by default, instead it must be prepared by building it from source having 'HAVE_RULES=yes'-option activated.
+Cppcheck is capable of detecting bad checks of mmap-return values as well.
+Before the checking can begin, the tool must be prepared by building from source having 'HAVE_RULES=yes'-option activated.
-This option enables an optional "rules"-feature for command line version of Cppcheck.
+Once enabled, Cppcheck is equipped with a "rules"-feature, where the user can provide custom PCRE-regex-expressions to match bug-prone patterns.
-Detailed installation instructions are available [here](https://github.com/danmar/cppcheck/blob/master/build-pcre.txt).
+Detailed installation instructions available for common platforms are available [here](https://github.com/danmar/cppcheck/blob/master/build-pcre.txt).

-Then Cppcheck can be called with a [rule-file](cppcheck/mmap.xml) to detected bad checks of mmap:
+After successful building with "rules"-feature enabled, Cppcheck can be executed with a [rule-file](cppcheck/mmap.xml) to detected bad checks of mmap:
 ```
 $ cppcheck --enable=all --rule-file=cppcheck/mmap.xml --template=cppcheck1 test/
 Checking test/bad 2.c ...